 Announcements & events.

 During announcements we pass two sets of collection bags.
 The solid color bags are for regular tithes and offerings to the church.
 The striped bags are for CAREworks – our ministry to help local families in need of food, clothing and financial help.
 If you are visiting, please let these bags pass by.
 Giving is for our regular members.

-If you are visiting, we invite you to fill out a welcome card at your seat and turn in at the Welcome Center in the foyer where there will be a free CD of Vineyard Music for you!
+If you are visiting, we invite you to fill out a welcome card and turn in at the Welcome Center in the foyer where there will be a free CD of Vineyard Music for you!

-After a short “meet and greet” break, we listen to a message applying biblically-based truth to our lives.
-The message is usually presented by our Senior Pastor, Don Andreson, but occasionally another staff pastor or special guest may share.
+After the announcements, we listen to a message applying biblically-based truth to our lives.
+The message is usually presented by Seth Andreson, but occasionally another member or special guest may share.

 After the message, the service closes with prayer, and there is an invitation to receive personal ministry time at the front of the sanctuary.
-During this time, members of the Ministry Team, usually in teams of two, will pray for each individual who comes forward.
-After the service is concluded, there is usually an informal time of fellowship and socializing in the cafe and lobby areas.
+During this time, members of the Ministry Team will pray for each individual who comes forward, keeping in mind their social distance needs.